 - Ambulatory and video EEG are tests that evaluate brain activity over 24-72 hours, and require that you wear the equipment home.
 This is a special test that usually requires more authorization from insurance than a routine EEG, but we do offer this service.

 EEG (electroencephalogram): An electroencephalogram (EEG) is a test used to find problems related to electrical activity of the brain.
 An EEG tracks and records brain wave patterns.
 Small metal discs with thin wires (electrodes) are placed on the scalp, and then send signals to a computer to record the results.
 An electroencephalogram (EEG) is a noninvasive test that records electrical patterns in your brain.
-The test is used to help diagnose conditions such as seizures, epilepsy, head injuries, dizziness, headaches, brain tumors and sleeping problems.
+The test is used to help diagnose conditions such as seizures, epilepsy, head injuries, dizziness, headaches, brain tumors, brain fog, and sleeping problems.

 VNG (videonystagmography): VNG testing is used to determine if a vestibular (inner ear) disease may be causing a balance or dizziness problem, and is one of the only tests available today that can decipher between a unilateral (one ear) and bilateral (both ears) vestibular loss.
 VNG testing is a series of tests designed to document a person’s ability to follow visual objects with their eyes and how well the eyes respond to information from the vestibular system.
 This test also addresses the functionality of each ear and if a vestibular deficit may be the cause of a dizziness or balance problem.
 To monitor the movements of the eyes, infrared goggles are placed around the eyes to record eye movements during testing.
 VNG testing is non-invasive, and only minor discomfort is felt by the patients during testing as a result of wearing goggles.
 Appointments usually last about 1.5 hours, and testing is covered by all insurances.